 Ideally, they should be placed above the fold, with contrasting colors or typefaces to help them stand out (within limits, of course) and a clear statement of the offer’s purpose.

 Search is often used by visitors seeking specific information, and therefore it should be one of the first things mobile consumers see on your site.
-Use an open text box to place your site search towards the top of your homepage.
+Use an open text box to place your site search toward the top of your homepage.

-Consumers who come to the website development in Islamabad with a specific goal in mind are less likely to become lost in the menus or scroll through items’ pages.
+Consumers who come to the website development in Islamabad with a specific goal in mind are less likely to become lost in the menus or scroll through the items’ pages.
 Your search results on the first page must deliver precisely what the user is looking for.

 Provide filter choices once a user completes a search to sort the results in the order that is most relevant to them (e.g. price, relevance, top sellers, etc.).